Environmental-Pipeline/environmental-sensor-poc/README.md

 Other APIs can be implemented to replace or supplement Coris by expanding `EnvironmentData.initialize_database()` and `EnvironmentData.get_current_readings()` to read sensors from the new API.

+Take note of the IDs SensorID_Coris and DeviceID_Coris.
+You'll need to rename these to be more general, or add new ID columns for each new API.

 ## Design Notes